Table of Contents

-These solitary lesions are made up of hyperplastic cells that surround a central stellate scar.
+These solitary lesions are made up of hyperplastic cells that surround a central stellate scar in thickened plate pattern.
 They appear to be more common than hepatocellular adenoma and are frequently seen among women in the 3rd or 4th decade of their lives.

 Although the cause of the lesions is yet to be found, it has been found out that alterations in the arteries of the small and medium-sized portal tracts suggest a part in the development of the lesions.
 They commonly occur with other vascular lesions.
 It has also been theorized that the development of these lesions may be hormone-dependent.

 Focal nodular hyperplasia appears as a firm light-brown to yellowish mass in different sizes.
 It has a dense central stellate scar that divides the nodule into many parts with radiating septa.
 These solitary nodules are found beneath the Glisson’s capsule.

 When viewed under the microscope, the lesions resemble a focal form of inactive cirrhosis.
 Although the cells have not much difference to normal hepatocytes, they do not have the normal cord arrangement in relation to the other structures in a hepatic lobule.